top of page

 Pencil & Charcoal

 Don't get me wrong, I LOVE color.
-I get to play with it during my day job, and I am deeply envious of other artists who have mastered it.
+I am deeply envious of other artists who have mastered it.
 But there is just something starkly beautiful about a black and white image.
 No color distracting from the subject or message.
 You are forced to look deeply into the natural and simple picture.
-Portraits of people in particular are my favorite.
-I get the opportunity to capture a soul, a memory, or just create a meaningful gift.
-I love it all.

 ©2020 by Portraits by Hope.
 Proudly created with Wix.com